Applying to the University impact fund

 This is call is open from 1 December until 31 May 2019 for applications of up to £500.
 This is to enable us to respond to requests for funds in a timely way as opportunities arise.
 Applications will be assessed by the Research Impact Team.

-This call occurs twice a year in November and February and will consider applications for funds of up to £5,000, with an application window of four weeks.
-These applications will be assessed by the Impact Operations Group (IOG).
+This call occur will occur at least twice a year in December and February, with a possible third call in March.
+Applications for funds of up to £5,000 will be considered, with an application window of four weeks.
+These will be assessed by the Impact Operations Group (IOG).

 IOG is a cross-University group with representation from each Faculty, Institute for Policy Research, Institute for Mathematical Innovation, Professional Services staff from the Research Innovation Service, Development and Alumni, Public Engagement Unit and Research Marketing.